Jaya Jaya Jaya Jaya Hey

 Jaya Jaya Jaya Jaya Hey is a 2022 Indian Malayalam-language black comedy film directed by Vipin Das.
 The film stars Darshana Rajendran and Basil Joseph.
 Jaya Jaya Jaya Jaya Hey was released theatrically on 28 October 2022.
-A satire on gender stereotypes, the film received highly positive reviews from both critics and audiences and was a blockbuster at box office.
-The film is going to be remade in Telugu as Om Shanti Shanti Shantihi with Tharun Bhascker and Eesha Rebba.
+A satire on gender stereotypes, the film received highly positive reviews from both critics and audiences and was a blockbuster at the box office.
+The film was remade in Telugu as Om Shanti Shanti Shantihi in 2026.

 Plot

 Jayabharathi alias Jaya, is a middle-class woman.
 Her family, under the guise of protecting Jaya, take every decision for her.
 Her parents take an active interest in her brother's future and enroll him in a college, despite it being very expensive.
 But, when it is Jaya's turn, they do not care about her interests and enroll her in a cheaper college nearby.
 Despite all this, Jaya tries to take control of her life and rebels against her parents occasionally.
 After one such rebellion, involving a romance with an outwardly progressive and feminist college lecturer who is actually an insecure and possessive chauvinist, her parents decide to marry Jaya off before she gets to complete her education.

 A poultry farm owner Rajesh is deemed the perfect groom for Jaya, despite his lack of education and knowledge of anything outside poultry business, especially after he agrees to let Jaya continue her studies.
 After their marriage, Jaya learns that Rajesh is aggressive and short tempered and has little regard for others.
 He also postpones Jaya's education, as he is lazy and has problems in his farm.
 He is set in his ways and is adamant that everything be as he desires.
 Rajesh eventually starts abusing Jaya by slapping and shouting at her.
 Jaya tries to get the support of her parents, who tell her to "adjust" and continue being the ideal wife.

 Jaya starts secretly learning the martial arts Kalaripayattu and Karate via YouTube.
 Eventually, Jaya beats up Rajesh when he attempts to snatch her phone.
 Feeling humiliated, Rajesh talks to his cousin Ani on how to deal with this.
 He starts learning Karate as well to take revenge.
 He sets up his phone on record and provokes Jaya into beating him up so he can black mail her.
 This plan fails when she kicks him into the phone.